revblaze/SyntaxKit/README.md

 # SyntaxKit Demo
-A solid framework for presenting a programming language on the iOS platform.
+A solid framework for presenting a programming language on the iOS and macOS platforms.
 Built for compatibility with real-time syntax highlighting when programming.
-Updated for iOS 12 and iPhone XS.
+Updated for iOS 13, macOS 10.15 (Catalina) and iPhone 11 Max/Pro.

 <img src="Cover.png" width="860" />